ADHD in boys

 5. Progress Monitoring: Use attention and hyperactivity rating scales and follow-up qEEG to monitor changes.

-This protocol focuses on balancing alpha (8-12 Hz) and theta (4-8 Hz) waves to promote relaxation and improve cognitive control.
+This protocol balances alpha (8-12 Hz) and theta (4-8 Hz) waves to promote relaxation and improve cognitive control.

 • Target Brainwaves: Alpha waves (8-12 Hz) and Theta waves (4-8 Hz)